-- Does the applicant clearly describe the rationale/goals of the innovative approach/materials?
+- Does the applicant clearly describe the rationale/goals of the innovation?

-- Did the applicant include the specific learning objectives/desired outcomes to be addressed by the innovation?
+- Does the applicant describe specific learning objectives/desired outcomes of the innovation?

 - Are the specific learning objectives/desired outcomes stated in measurable terms?

-- Is the innovation appropriate for the learning objectives/desired outcomes?
+- What is the quality of the evidence provided that the innovation is appropriate for the learning objectives/desired outcomes?

 - Did the applicant include a description of the course/unit content?

-- Did the applicant indicate the appropriate learner audience/level of learner (e.g., pre-professional, first professional year, second professional year, faculty member, preceptor, practitioner etc.) for which the innovative teaching material is intended?
+- Did the applicant indicate the appropriate learner audience/level of learner (e.g., pre-professional, first professional year, second professional year, faculty member, preceptor, practitioner etc.) for which the innovation is intended?

-- Did the applicant describe and/or provide evidence of what the learners do?
+- Does the applicant clearly describe what the learners do?

-- Did the applicant describe and/or provide evidence of what the instructor(s) do?
+- Does the applicant clearly describe what the instructor(s) do?

-- Did the applicant describe resources used to support the project?
+- Does the applicant clearly describe resources used to support the project?

-- Did the applicant include multiple sources of evaluative data in the analysis of the innovation?
+- Does the applicant include multiple sources of evaluative data in the analysis of the innovation?

-- Did the identified data sources provide varied perspective on the innovation success (e.g. performance, student/peer/faculty feedback, etc.)?
+- Do the identified data sources provide varied perspectives on the innovation success (e.g. performance, student/peer/faculty feedback, etc.)?